How are the jobs assigned?

 - If possible, use reusable containers.

-- Sending containers that your child can manage by him/herself is helpful to the adults, and confidence boosting for the child.
+- Sending containers that your child can manage by themselves is helpful to the adults, and confidence boosting for the child.